-- Seek the assistance of a person experienced in ecosystem restoration if you are uncertain about any aspect of restoration. - Follow the same precautions outlined above in section 1.1 to avoid spreading invasive plants. - Growing conditions vary within the District.
+- Seek the assistance of a person experienced in ecosystem restoration if you are uncertain about any aspect of restoration. - Follow the same precautions outlined above in section 6.1 to avoid spreading invasive plants. - Growing conditions vary within the District.
 It is critical to select ecologically appropriate plant species for the site.
 Sun exposure and moisture preference are particularly important. - Native plants should never be taken from a park or natural area (i.e. disturbing one area to restore another). - Plant material should conform to the B.C.
-Landscape Standards for container grown stock. - To increase survival rates, planting is best carried out during cool, moist seasons: late fall to early spring.
+Landscape Standards for container grown stock. - To increase survival rates, planting is best carried out during cool, moist seasons: late fall to early spring. - If possible avoid bringing in soil.

-- Avoid unnecessary soil disturbance.
-When soil is disturbed restoration planting is often beneficial to help prevent the re-establishment of invasive plants. - When removing invasive plants in a garden setting consider native plant replacement options as well as recommended non-native plants. - Recommended treatment timing is approximate and will vary year to year depending on weather.
-It is best to avoid treatment once fruit or seeds appear. - Avoid the removal of any invasive plant species that may be used for bird nesting during the nesting season, March 15th to August 15th (e.g. blackberry species, English ivy, etc.) - If possible avoid bringing in soil.
 There is a very high likelihood that imported soil will be contaminated with invasive plants. - Avoid soil disturbance.
-If there is a risk of soil erosion, apply a fiber mat (such as co-co matting), straw or mulch (noncedar chipped woody material).
-Within a riparian area, erosion prevention measures such as silt fencing may be necessary to prevent sediment from entering the watercourse. - Carry out follow-up monitoring and maintenance multiple times per year until the native plant community has successfully established and invasive plants no longer pose a threat. - Besides planting native plants such as those recommended in Section 1.3, consider planting native tree species (e.g. red alder, black cottonwood, Douglas-fir, western redcedar, and Sitka spruce).
+If there is a risk of soil erosion, apply a fiber mat (such as co-co matting), straw or mulch (non-cedar chipped woody material).
+Within a riparian area, erosion prevention measures such as silt fencing may be necessary to prevent sediment from entering the watercourse. - Carry out follow-up monitoring and maintenance multiple times per year until the native plant community has successfully established and invasive plants no longer pose a threat. - Besides planting native plants such as those recommended in Section 6.3, consider planting native tree species (e.g. red alder, black cottonwood, Douglas-fir, western redcedar, and Sitka spruce).